Methods: Measuring Health

 Validity

-There is no single approach to estimating validity: the approach varies according to the purpose of the measurement and the sources of measurement error you wish to detect.
+There is no single approach to estimating the validity of a measurement: the approach varies according to the purpose of the measurement and the sources of measurement error you wish to detect.
 In medicine, the commonest way to assess validity is to compare the measurement with a more extensive clinical or pathological examination of the patient.
 This is called criterion validation, because it compares the measurement to a full work-up that is considered a “gold standard” criterion.
-A validity study of fecal occult blood testing as a screen for colon cancer might compare test results to colonoscopy for a sample of people that includes some with and some without the disease.
-This is used where the measurement offers a brief and simple way to assess the patient’s condition, and our question is “How well does this simple method predict the results of a full and detailed (and also expensive, perhaps invasive) examination?”
+Criterion validation is typically used when the measurement offers a brief and simple way to assess the patient’s condition, and our question is: “How well does this simple method predict the results of a full and detailed (and also expensive, perhaps invasive) examination?”
+For example, a validity study of fecal occult blood testing as a screen for colon cancer might compare the test results to colonoscopy findings for a sample of people that includes some with and some without the disease.

 Interpreting tests on individuals